-- 70) A student who has been admitted to the MBBS programme, but desires early exit may be awarded a Diploma in Human Biology, provided the student has fulfilled the following criteria: - a.
-Accumulated grades of C or better13 in course units aggregating to at least 30 credits at SLQF level 3 (1st year of study)14, and - b.
-Obtained a Grade Point Average of 2.00 or greater for such course units, and - c.
-Completed the relevant requirements within a period of not more than three consecutive academic years - 71) A student who has been admitted to the MBBS programme, but desires early exit may be awarded a Diploma in Human Biology with merit, provided the student has fulfilled the following criteria: - Accumulated grades of C or better in course units aggregating to at least 30 credits at SLQF level 3 (1st year of study), and - Obtained a Grade Point Average of 3.70 or greater for such course units, and - c.
-Completed the relevant requirements within a period of not more than one academic year - 72) A student who has been admitted to the MBBS programme, but desires early exit may be awarded a Higher Diploma in Human Biology, provided the student has fulfilled the following criteria: - Accumulated grades of C or better in course units aggregating to at least 60 credits at SLQF levels 3 and 4 (1st and 2nd years of study), of which at least 30 credits must be from SLQL 4, and - b.
-Obtained a Grade Point Average of 2.00 or greater for such course units, and - c.
-Completed the relevant requirements within a period of not more than four consecutive academic years
+- c) Completed the relevant requirements within a period of not more than three consecutive academic years. - 73) A student who has been admitted to the MBBS program, but desires early exit may be awarded a Diploma in Human Biology with merit, provided the student has fulfilled the following criteria: - a) Accumulated grades of C or better in course units aggregating to at least 30 credits at SLQF level 3 (1st year of study), and - Obtained a Grade Point Average of 3.70 or greater for such course units, and - c) Completed the relevant requirements within a period of not more than one academic year. - 74) A student who has been admitted to the MBBS program, but desires early exit may be awarded a Higher Diploma in Human Biology, provided the student has fulfilled the following criteria: - a) Accumulated grades of C (See Annex 1 for Grade Key) or better in course units aggregating to at least 60 credits at SLQF levels 3 and 4 (1st and 2nd years of study, see Annex 2), of which at least 30 credits must be from SLQL 4, and - Obtained a Grade Point Average of 2.00 or greater for such course units, and - c) Completed the relevant requirements within a period of not more than four consecutive academic years - 75) A student who has been admitted to the MBBS program, but desires early exit may be awarded a Higher Diploma in Human Biology with merit, provided the student has fulfilled the following criteria: - a) Accumulated grades of C or better (See Annex 1 for Grade Key) in course units aggregating to at least 60 credits at SLQF levels 3 and 4 (1st and 2nd years of study, see Annex 2), of which at least 30 credits must be from SLQL 4, and - b) Obtained a Grade Point Average of 3.70 or greater for such course units, and - c) Completed the relevant requirements within a period of not more than two consecutive academic years - 76) A student who has been admitted to the MBBS program, but desires early exit may be awarded a Bachelor of Health